 Knives Out premiered at the BFI London Film Festival on the 8th of October 2019.

 Director Rian Johnson may have just achieved what was unthinkable a few years ago by breathing life into the classic whodunit with Knives Out.
 After all, while the whodunit has remained popular on TV and streaming services, many of us wondered whether the genre would ever find its feet again on the big screen.
 Of course, that doesn’t mean there haven’t been attempts before Knives Out, for example, Kenneth Branagh’s Murder on the Orient Express.
-But, this was, of course, a remake, and while celebrating the genius of Agatha Christie, it offered audiences little that was new.
+But, this was a remake, and while celebrating the genius of Agatha Christie, it offered audiences little that was new.
 But while Knives Out pays homage to Christie, P.D James and Rendell, it is also fresh, exciting and addictive viewing.
 It’s a whodunnit for the 21st century and long overdue.

 In a sprawling manor house outside Boston, the successful mystery writer Harlan Thrombey (Christopher Plummer) lays dead in his room, his throat slit, with the knife beside his cold hand.
 Meanwhile, the guests who attended his 85th Birthday celebrations sleep in their rooms, unaware of his cold, still body.